Narayana-Rao/PolSAR-tools/README.md

 <a id="10">[10]</a>
 Barakat, R., 1977.
 Degree of polarization and the principal idempotents of the coherency matrix.
 Optics Communications, 23(2), pp.147-150.

+<a id="11">[11]</a> S. Dey, A. Bhattacharya, A. C. Frery, C. Lopez-Martinez and Y. S. Rao, "A Model-free Four Component Scattering Power Decomposition for Polarimetric SAR Data," in IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, 2021. doi: [10.1109/JSTARS.2021.3069299](https://doi.org/10.1109/JSTARS.2021.3069299).